10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 The inner market stalls at Tsukiji Fish Market

-Today, you can wake up later and get in on the Tsukiji Outer Market—without the hassle of the early-morning queue.
-(And still be left with tons of time to push through an epic Tokyo itinerary!)
+Today, we can wake up later and get in on the Tsukiji Outer Market—without the hassle of the early-morning queue.
+(And still be left with tons of time to push through an epic day in Tokyo!)

-The market stalls here sell everything from fresh & dried seafood to kitchen utensils.
-It’s one of the most interesting and photogenic places among the top tourist attractions in Ginza.
+The Tsukiji Outer Market stalls sell everything from fresh and dried seafood to kitchen utensils.
+In my opinion, it’s still one of the most interesting and photogenic places among Ginza’s top tourist attractions.

 Sushi Breakfast at Tsukiji Fish Market in Tokyo